Wellington School, Ayr: Campus

-The Senior School is housed between Carleton Turrets and Craigweil House and the integrated Junior School (Nursery, Infant and Primary stages) are accommodated across Blackburn Road within Drumley House.
+The Senior School is housed between Carlton Turrets and Craigweil House and the integrated Junior School (Nursery, Infant and Primary stages) are accommodated across Blackburn Road within Drumley House.
 These buildings are a series of three large adjacent villas in Craigweil Road, all executed in 1879 to a common Scottish Baronial style by the same architect, John Murdoch.
 They are all two-storey with an attic on an asymmetrical-plan, with single storey ancillary buildings and attic service wings: